What is the average retirement income in the UK?

 Summary

-In summary, we have provided the official numbers and statistics on what average retirement income is and also showed what three example lifestyles could look like in reference to retirement income.
+In summary, we have shown what an average retirement income is according to the Pensions and Lifetime Savings Association, along with three example lifestyles and what these are made up of.
 However, retirement is personal and is not just as straightforward as a number given to you.
 Retirement is something to be enjoyed after years of working and how you choose to spend that time and what you choose to do at that stage in life drives the behaviour you need to adopt now, to give yourself every chance of having the future you want.

 If you consider what your retirement might look like in advance you can plan, utilise allowances and the tax reliefs granted to you by the government to build your wealth, which you can later draw on to fund your retirement.
 Starting investing as early as possible also allows for the benefit of compound interest, making even small efforts potentially grow into more sizeable pots.